SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 package-lock.json|npm
 Gemfile.lock|bundler

+#### repositories

+A repository is anything that stores software.
+Often, a repository either stores the code of a VCS, or packages of a certain type.

 ### build tools

 Build tools are the tools that create an executable application from source code.
 A bundler is a tool that merges together all your JavaScript code and its dependencies into one js file, most commonly known as bundle.js
 A bundler is a type of build tool.
+There are more JS build tools than you can shake a stick at.
+The most common is webpack. webpack-cli is the command for administering webpack

 ### contaienrs